• Skip to primary navigation

 6. Add the broccoli, but don't stir.
 Put the lid on and lock it in place.
 Set the steam release knob to the Sealing position.

 7. Cancel the Sauté function.
 Then press the Pressure Cook/Manual button or dial.
-Then the + or - to select 5 minutes (High Pressure).
+Then the +/- to select 3 minutes (High Pressure).

 Resources to make this recipe and more